allebone/help.omni.af.mil/docs/PEX/Training.md

 Overview

-The Training Accomplishment Report \(TAR\) report is used to view Continuation Training that was Reported, Approved, and/or Exported to ARMS, to help ensure al training is properly accounted for.
+The Training Accomplishment Report \(TAR\) report is used to view Continuation Training that was Reported, Approved, and/or Exported to ARMS, to help ensure all training is properly accounted for.

 It can be used as a manual tracker of training tasks for people deploying to locations without PEX.
 It can also be used as a monthly paper record of individual training.